 Lena Headey is also working on Twist, an adaptation of Charles Dickens’ Oliver Twist, starring Michael Caine and Rita Ora.
 The film is currently set for a 2020 release, although it seems as though that has likely been delayed.
 In addition to these projects, Lena Headey is also listed to star in Crooks alongside Juno Temple.

-Finally, Lena Headey will be playing Evil-Lyn in Kevin Smith’s animated Masters of the Universe: Revelation, which is scheduled for release in 2020, although no official release date has been given yet.
+Finally, Lena Headey is playing Evil-Lyn in Kevin Smith’s animated Masters of the Universe: Revelation.
+The series released a trailer, which has received acclaim.
+Here it is…

 With an impressive resume full of acting and voice performances, as well as now directing, Lena Headey looks to have some of her best work still ahead of her.